simonegasperoni/camunda-sec/README.md

  5. **The SEC allows multiple local transactions to run at the same time.**
  6. **The same local transaction can be triggered several times in the context of the same Saga transaction.**
 ## Communication layer
 The communication between business microservices and the SEC is based on an exchange of messages.
 Messages in the input of the SEC must be processed to establish what is the next action to trigger.
-The SEC triggers the business microservices via messages too.
-The messages are exchanged through a message broker (in this proposal the message broker is Rabbitmq).
+The SEC triggers the business activities via messages too.
+The messages are exchanged through a message broker (in this proposal the message broker is RabbitMQ).
-Each kind of business activity (local transaction) performed by a business microservice needs two queues, one for triggering the start of the business activity and one to send the result to the SEC.
+Each kind of local transaction performed by a business microservice needs two queues, one for triggering the start of the business activity and one to send the result to the SEC.
 For example, if the business activity is `BusinessDataValidation` the queues used by the SEC are:
  1. `BusinessDataValidationBegin` is used to notify that the business service must start the local transaction `BusinessDataValidation`.
  2. `BusinessDataValidationEnd` is used to notify the SEC that the local transaction is completed.
 The business microservice must use these queues accordingly.

-The structure of the messages is the following:
+The structure of the exchanged messages is the following:

 > <trace, activity, compensation, group, result>
 *note: the name of the activity is implicit in the name of the queue.*